Moncrieff

 Moncrieff is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Moncrieff has a high level of cultural diversity, with 44.3% of its population born overseas and 50.3% speaking a language other than English at home.
 Christianity is the predominant religion in Moncrieff, comprising 33.4% of the population.
-However, Hinduism is notably overrepresented, making up 14.9% compared to the Australian Capital Territory average of 4.8%.
+Hinduism is significantly overrepresented, making up 14.9%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity